 18. What mechanism would be used to require compliance with the Terms of Use?

-The Framework mentions “declaring adherence” to the Terms of Use, and also mentions the future possibility of “access agreements.”
+Summary of Framework Response: The Framework mentions “declaring adherence” to the Terms of Use, and also mentions the future possibility of “access agreements.”

-This seems to miss the mark.
+Comment: This seems to miss the mark.
 These are mechanisms to show agreement with the Terms of Use, not methods of requiring compliance with the Terms.
-However, since this is touched on above and below, we so need to discuss this item further.
+However, since this is touched on above and below, we do not need to discuss this item further.

 19. Who would monitor and enforce compliance with Terms of Use?

-The Framework proposes that the Authenticating Bodies would each monitor and enforce compliance with the relevant Terms of Use, and suggests that each Body would enter into a “Memorandum of Understanding” with ICANN to ensure appropriate oversight by ICANN.
+Summary of Framework Response: The Framework proposes that the Authenticating Bodies would each monitor and enforce compliance with the relevant Terms of Use, and suggests that each Body would enter into a “Memorandum of Understanding” with ICANN to ensure appropriate oversight by ICANN.
 If the access model becomes part of consensus policy or contracted party agreements, then ICANN Contractual Compliance would handle compliance issues.

-This raises issues.
+Comment: This raises issues.
 First it is unclear who the “counterparty” to the User is in the Terms of Use.
 We don’t anticipate that this would be the Authenticating Body, so having that Body enforce the Terms seems peculiar at best.
 Second, it is unclear whether any of the Authenticating Bodies have any resources, expertise or capabilities related to monitoring and enforcing such compliance.
 We assume their expertise is in credentialing or membership management.
 Thus, this does not seem like the correct approach.

 It makes sense to have Contractual Compliance involved in contract compliance and enforcement, as described by the Framework (though we hope that Contractual Compliance will take more of a “watchdog” attitude than it does with current contractual compliance).
 However, if the access model is not part of consensus policy or registry/registrar contracts, then who will provide oversight?
 Some form of centralized oversight and enforcement (and penalties) is critical to the success of the program.
 This is a major gap and needs to be further explored.